GDPR is set to cause some significant changes in how we use Google Analytics.

 Specifically, we are going to review:

-- Is the basic “out-of-the-box” Google Analytics tracking code compliant with GDPR?
+- Is the standard “out-of-the-box” Google Analytics tracking code compliant with GDPR?

 - What type of personal information Google Analytics collects.